Genevive-Mbesi/bot-battlr-code-challange/README.md

 # Bot Battlr - Bot Army Builder
-Welcome to Bot Battlr, the one and only spot in the known universe where you can custom build your own Bot Army!
  This project is a React application that allows you to view a list of available bots and assemble your unique Bot Army.

 # Features
 View profiles of all bots in the BotCollection.